davenquinn/xenoliths/paper/text/chapters/03-thermometry.md

 Within-sample temperature variability is a relatively minor feature: for grain cores in all samples, the mean of pairwise analyses is within a few degrees of the temperature calculated for average compositions of pyroxene phases across the sample.
-This implies that the bulk of the temperature signature is based on the equilibrium state of the sample.
+This implies that measured temperatures are representative of equilibrium.

 ### Rim temperatures